Home

 When it takes a village to wash a dog...

 In this Renaissance “soap opera,” Anne and Rob share songs of various village folk, each of whom encounters the same bar of soap escaped from their dog's washtub.
 Rob and Anne sing and play songs from old England and Europe on copies of period instruments as they act the parts of town musicians Nan and Robin Piper, and others.
 Children learn about Renaissance village life and participate in the songs and action.
+Instruments in the show include recorder, guitar, fife and percussion.

 A Reasonable Facsimile's "The Soap That Got Away" has been seen by hundreds of children, and appreciated by grownups, too!
 A children's librarian wrote: